15 Best Authors Like Stephen King for Fans of Horror and Fantasy

 Joe Hill

 Joe Hill is the son of Stephen King, and the influence of King is undeniable in his.
 One of Joe King’s most popular books is The Heart-Shaped Box, which won the Best First Novel and a Bram Stoker Award.
-Like his father, many of his stories take place in small towns in New England.
-Furthermore, his characters are easy to relate to, making it easy for readers to become engrossed in the story.
+He creates memorable characters who are easy to relate to, making it easy for readers to become engrossed in the story.

 His novels often feature a push and pull between good and evil, which has made Joe Hill a beloved horror author.
 You might be interested in exploring more horror books, such as the best Michael Crichton books.